reedws/IT3049C/Material/Assignments/1.git (lab)/index.md

 title: 1.
 Submitting Pull Requests
 parent: Assignments and Labs
 has_children: true
-published: false
+published: true
 nav_order: 1
 ---

 # Submitting your assignment (Lab)
 - Go to your GitHub profile, Edit your profile, to add your name and upload an image of yourself.
-- Go to the [students: IT2045C students over the years](https://github.com/it2045c/students) Repository in the Class organization.
+- Go to the [students: IT3049C students over the years](https://github.com/IT3049C/students) Repository in the Class organization.
 - Copy the Git URL to the repository
 ![](assets/009E8A57-A207-4050-871B-56D343F1D15A.png)